lamhq/tech-notes/elasticsearch/1-intro.md

 Elasticsearch can efficiently store and index data in a way that supports fast searches.

-Elasticsearch is open source, developed in Java, so inherently cross-platform.
+Elasticsearch is open source (before 7.11), developed in Java, so inherently cross-platform.
 It's based on Apache Lucene library (free & open source search engine library)

+Elasticsearch is deployable in various cloud environments as well as on-premises.
+You can self-host Elasticsearch or use a cloud service

 ## Why Elasticsearch?